 Utilization Rate = (Billable or Productive Hours / Total Available Hours) x 100

-Jobs per Day: In property maintenance, “jobs per day” refers to the number of maintenance or repair tasks completed by a technician or maintenance team within a single working day.
-It measures the productivity and efficiency of the maintenance team in terms of the number of tasks they can complete within a given time frame.
+In property maintenance, “jobs per day” refers to the number of maintenance or repair tasks completed by a technician in single working day.

 Jobs per day can vary depending on various factors, including the complexity of the tasks, the skill level of the technicians, the availability of resources and materials, and the overall workload.
 It is a key performance indicator used to assess the capacity and productivity of the maintenance team.
 It can help measure their ability to meet service level agreements or customer expectations.